vsundin/vscode-fileselector/README.md

 Release notes and updates are presented below

+### 1.1.2

+Refactoring of debugging calls.
+It is now possible to depending on file extension possible to select both the type of debugger to launch, and which program i.e. file to debug.
+For instance `"py":{"type":"python","program":"${file}"}` means file-extension of type 'py' will launch the 'python' debugger and the program which will be debugged is '${file}' i.e. the selected file".
+It is also possible to add `"env"`,`"envFile"` and `"cwd"`.

 ### 1.1.1

 Added ability to use `${workspaceFolder}`, `${file}`, `${relativeFile}`, `${relativeFileDirname}`, `${fileBasename}`, `${fileBasenameNoExtension}`, `${fileDirname}` and `${fileExtname}` as parameters when calling external commands.